 Concentration limits are applied on the required collateral amount.
 Every Member must deposit at least 10% of the margin requirement in the form of cash collateral, whereby there is no upper limit for cash deposits.

 For securities deposited as collateral, there are concentration limits per collateral class, individual issuer and groups of issuers.
 The collateral per Clearing Member and/or the entire collateral deposited with CCP.A is taken into account, with the assessed collateral (i.e. incl. haircut) being used.

 The largest part of CCP.A’s securities collateral portfolio consists of government bonds.
-The states which are currently accepted as issuers of government bonds are: Austria, Germany and Slovakia.
+The states which are currently accepted as issuers of government bonds are: Austria, Germany, France and Slovakia.